Nitanshu715/TransparaScore-My-Hackathon-Explainable-Credit-Intelligence-Platform/README.md

 # 🏦 TransparaScore-My-Hackathon-Explainable-Credit-Intelligence-Platform

-CredLytix is a real-time explainable credit intelligence platform built for the **CredTech Hackathon**.
+TransparaScore is a real-time explainable credit intelligence platform built for the **CredTech Hackathon**.
 It combines **financial data, macroeconomic indicators, and news events** to generate transparent creditworthiness scores for major companies.

 ---